Seba's short-tailed bat: Roosting

-Groups of C. perspicillata will roost in numbers from 10-100, in caves, hollow trees, and in tunnels.
+Groups of C. perspicillata will roost in numbers from 10 to 100, in caves, hollow trees, and in tunnels.
 They will usually roost during the day, and will forage at night.
 There are two different types of roosts found in these bats, harems and bachelor roosts.
 In a harem roost, there is a single male, some females and their offspring.
 Bachelor roosts are used by males without harems, with females joining seasonally.

 Males are territorial of their roosts, and will often fight other intruding males by means of boxing.
 Males follow a pattern of behavioral stages before fighting.
 This entails ear movements, head lifts, neck craning, wing unfolding, punch mimicking, and finally boxing with each other.
 Even though this is aggressive behavior, either male is allowed to stop fighting and leave the conflict, and injuries usually aren't worse than a few scrapes and bruises.
 It is also shown that males use distinct vocalizations during conflicts, which might be used to determine the identity of the competitor, and based on that information, parts of the pre-fighting stages can be skipped, and the animals will begin boxing.